johnalison/WorkingPhilosophy/Rationality.md

   > Definitely true of today's politics.
 Different sides have opinions that are really reactions based on their current stance/posture.

   > Becoming and independent/orthogonal rational thinker requires suppression of reactionary positions/thoughts

+- Self-improvement is good, but it matters what you are improving in.

+  > Doing things better is not necessarly equivalent to becoming a better person, which is the ultimate goal.